Harness the Chaos in the game development – Jira 101

 And what if you don’t want everyone to see all tasks and details of the project?

-Jira software offers really good security features and solutions.
+Jira as a gamedev project management software offers really good security features and solutions.

 Plugins and external tools